NOVAAPI/NovaDocs/docs/Mod Development/Items.md

 ## Special Interfaces
 ### `Syncable`
 Syncable allows an item to handle packets easily.
 By implementing Syncable, the item can synchronize between server and client.
 You can override the default methods `read(Packet packet)` and `write(Packet packet)` as shown in the example to read and write custom packets upon synchronization.
-Any variable annotated by `@Sync` will be synced between server and client, as long as you either leave the default methods alone or call `Syncable.super.read(packet);` and `Syncable.super.write(packet);` from your read and write methods respectively.
+Any variable annotated by `@Sync` will be synchronized between server and client, as long as you either leave the default methods alone or call `Syncable.super.read(packet);` and `Syncable.super.write(packet);` from your read and write methods respectively.

 ### `Storable`
 Storable allows an item to store its variables when a game saves.
 By implementing `Storable`, the item will be able to use the `@Store` annotation on variables you want to store.
 Note that not all variables can be properly stored via `@Store`, so you may need to override `save` and `load` to store the variables in whatever way fits them.
 If you want to use both the annotations and read/write your own custom data, call `Storable.super.read(packet);` and `Storable.super.write(packet);` in your overridden read/write methods.